Josh Papali'i: 2025

+On 12 September, the capital club announced that Papali'i had re-signed with them for a further year.

+On 15 September, Papali'i was inducted as a life member of the Canberra club.

+He played 24 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
+Papali'i played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

+On 7 October, Papali'i was named in the Samoa squad for the Pacific Championships.

+On 31 October 2025, Papali'i's legal counsel were awarded a permanent stay on his charges after police used a group chat to discuss legal matters and the case was thrown out with Papali'i being awarded costs.

+Statistics

 Personal life

 Earlier in his career Papali'i contemplated becoming a priest and is now reportedly a "committed Christian".
 In 2013, Papalii was a youth leader at his Christian church in Canberra conducting weekly bible studies.
-In 2020, he refused the NRL's mandated flu vaccination based on a claim that his refusal was due to his religious beliefs.
+In 2020, he refused the NRL's mandatory COVID vaccination based on a claim that his refusal was due to his religious beliefs.